cedar-policy/cedar-docs/docs/collections/_policies/policy-examples.md

   principal == resource.owner
 };
 ```
-This following example shows how you might create a policy that allows any principal to view any resource if the `department` attribute for the principal matches the `department` attribute of the resource.
+This following example shows how you might create a policy that allows any principal to view any resource if the `department` attribute for the principal matches the `department` attribute of the resource's owner.

 **Note**: If an entity doesn't have an attribute mentioned in a policy condition, then the policy will be ignored when making an authorization decision and evaluation of that policy fails for that entity.
 For example, any principal that does not have a `department` attribute cannot be granted access to any resource by this policy.